desecho/hangout/README.md

 #Hangout

-The mobile web application on Python/Django/jQuery to organize spontaneous meetings.
+The mobile web application on Python2/Django/jQuery to organize spontaneous meetings.
 The interface is in Russian.

-It uses Python 2 and Django 1.6.
+Ceased development.

 ##Installation instructions
 * Change/Add the following variables in settings.py: